claudiopanariello/studio-in-tre-fasi/README.md

 This repository containts the code of the installation.

-A paper describing it is accessible here: https://direct.mit.edu/lmj/article/doi/10.1162/lmj_a_01092/97054/Study-in-three-phases-An-Adaptive-Sound
+A paper describing the installation is accessible here: https://direct.mit.edu/lmj/article/doi/10.1162/lmj_a_01092/97054/Study-in-three-phases-An-Adaptive-Sound